Running a Tech Security Project? Here’s How to Actually Get It Done Right

 Executive Summary

-What is a Security Project and why is it important in Technology?
+What is a Security Project and Why Does It Matter?

-• Initiation: The project is formally chartered, with the goal of reducing successful phishing attacks by 90% within six months.
-A budget is approved, and a project manager is assigned.
+• Initiation: A project is officially created with a clear goal: 'Reduce successful phishing attacks by 90% in six months.'
+A budget is set, and a project manager takes charge.

 Business technology with innovation and digital resources to discover Security Project